kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/github/Jenkins_private_git_repo.md

 ## Goal

-This lab deals with both Jenkin configuration and private Github repository.
+This lab deals with both Jenkins configuration and private Github repository.
-The goal of this lab is to learn how to configure jenkin environmental variable and create ssh private/public key and authenticate with Github to checkout its private repo.
+The goal of this lab is to learn how to configure Jenkins environmental variable and create ssh private/public key and authenticate with Github to checkout its private repo.

 ### Knowledge